 Having experienced the grief and witnessed the impact on her parents, she’s grateful for what St. Jude has become.
 Even when her sister’s death was fresh, she was responding to Danny Thomas’ call to help kids who needed St. Jude.

-When her piggy bank felt sufficiently heavy, they would pull the stopper from the bottom and the coins would spill forth.
+When her piggy bank felt sufficiently heavy, Linn Ann and her father would pull the stopper from the bottom and the coins would spill forth.

 “So how does a child process grief?
 Well, it helps if a child can engage in an activity — draw pictures, create a memory box, tell stories,” Linn Ann says.
 “I did not know any of that after Susan died but I found my activity.
 I was going to help Danny Thomas make St. Jude a place where children can be cured.”